sakaiproject/sakai/content/readme.txt

 1. Implement org.sakaiproject.content.api.ContentPrintService

-2. Configure implementation in your provider's components.xml
+2. Configure implementation in your provider's components.xml - you'll need to first comment out the default implementation in the kernel (kernel-component/src/main/webapp/WEB-INF/content-components.xml), and then configure your provider.
+This is an example of UM's provider implementation:

 <beans>
    <bean id="org.sakaiproject.content.api.ContentPrintService"